 LeMans Motors is a mechanic with five workshops across Brisbane, 2.9K monthly organic website visitors, and an $8k+ traffic value.
 However, they weren’t always getting this large traffic flow.

 When we first met with LeMans Motors, they had two workshops and their website was generating minimal organic traffic.
 They were heavily dependent on Google Ads to generate their traffic and their content wasn’t optimised for search engines.
+They were looking for an SEO agency in Brisbane to help optimise their website and start bringing in leads through local SEO.

 The website design took on best practice UX/UI principles to increase the usability of the site.
 When search engines look to prioritise certain pages, they often search for websites that have excellent design and a sitemap that’s easy to navigate.

 So, what are the tangible outcomes of this traffic?
-Due to the huge value increase in traffic, LeMans were able to open two new locations and continue to supply the greater Brisbane region with their brilliant servicing.
+Due to the huge value increase in traffic, LeMans Motors were able to open two new locations and continue to supply the greater Brisbane region with their brilliant servicing.

 We talk a lot about SEO in Brisbane, but what does it mean to have an agency that’s working for you in your city?
 We’ve helped countless businesses around Brisbane accelerate their SEO results and rank higher on Google.
 All of our packages can be tailored to suit budgets for small business SEO Brisbane.
 By optimising your service pages, creating new landing pages, and using a range of local SEO techniques, we can help increase inquiries for your product or services.